telerik/fiddler-everywhere-docs/knowledge-base/basic-authentication-with-fiddler-everywhere.md

 ![Added Keys to the Headers Tab](../images/kb/added-keys-to-the-headers-tab.png)

-Following the above steps will create Basic Authentication with Fiddler Everywhere.
+Following the above steps will create __Basic Authentication__ with Fiddler Everywhere.
 To check, go through the __Response Inspector__ section of the Composer.
 A successful request should return __status 200__ from the server along with the server-specific payload.

 Refer to the image below:

 ![Response Inspector](../images/kb/authentication-to-true-in-response-inspector.png)

-The above response is HTTPBin specific as we used it to create the Basic Authentication.
+The above response is HTTPBin specific as we used it to create the __Basic Authentication__.